-INTERNSHIP IN CARPENTRY (5-15M) 1-3 credits FORMERLY: CAR 143 their skills necessary for entry-level employment.
+CAR 191 INTERNSHIP IN CARPENTRY (5-15M) 1-3 credits PREREQUISITE: CAR 111 or Permission of instructor

 This course is designed to provide exposure to carpentry practices in non-employment situations.
 Emphasis is placed on techniques used in the carpentry profession.
-This course allows students to refine
+This course allows students to refine their skills necessary for entry-level employment.